Metal

 0 Comments

-We’re just two months away from the return of Magazine Metal & Beer Fest: Philly—the world’s loudest, heaviest, headbangingest, two-day craft beer event—so it’s time to make those Spring weekend plans NOW!
-Swedish death metal legends Dismember will headline the first night with an exclusive performance of their 1991 landmark album, Like an Ever Flowing Stream (plus other choice
+We’re now only ONE MONTH away from the return of Decibel Magazine Metal & Beer Fest: Philly—the world’s loudest, heaviest, headbangingest, two-day craft beer event—so, if you’ve been on the fence, it’s time to get those tickets NOW.
+Swedish death metal legends Dismember will headline the first night with an exclusive performance of their 1991 landmark album, Like

 0 Comments